peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 ## Bonus

-Once you're satisfied, find a classmate and see if he or she would like some help.
+Once you're satisfied, find a classmate and see if that person would like some help.